Ayman20022/tindog/README.md

 # tindog
-put everything I've leaned so far into a site
+put everything I've learned so far on web development into a site